swapnibble/EosCommander/README.md

 <a name="using_code"></a>
 ## Apps using EOS Commander source
-Please [ping](mailto:eric.song@plactal.io) me or send a pull request if you would like to be added here.
+Please [ping](mailto:eric.song@playerone.id) me or send a pull request if you would like to be added here.

 [PocketEOS-Android]( https://github.com/OracleChain/PocketEOS-Android ) by orcalechain.io

-<a name="about_plactal"></a>
+<a name="about_playerone"></a>
-## About plactal.io
+## About playerone
-[PLACTAL](https://plactal.io) is a platform for tokenizing billions of gamers's experience.
-And runs on EOS network as smart contract.
-PLACTAL aims to dramatically improve ad efficiency by eliminating middlemen intervention and connecting game devs and gamers directly based on game data.
+Plactal has been renamed to PlayerOne.
+[PlayerOne](https://playerone.id) is a decentralized gamer identity protocol.
+And runs on EOSIO.

 <a name="contact"></a>
 ## Contact
-eric.song@plactal.io
+eric.song@playerone.id

 <a name="lincense"></a>
 ## License

-    Copyright (c) 2017-2018 PLACTAL.
+    Copyright (c) 2017-2018 PlayerOne.

     The MIT License